 Our practice does not intend to disclose your personal information to overseas recipients.

 We aim to ensure the information we hold about you is accurate, complete, up to date and relevant.
 To this end our staff may ask you to confirm that your personal details are correct when you attend a consultation.
-Please let us know if any information we hold about you is incorrect or not up to date.
+Please let us know if any of the information we hold about you is incorrect or not up to date.

-Our Practice takes all reasonable steps to protect the security of the personal information we hold by:
+Our Practice takes all reasonable steps to protect the security of the personal information we hold, by:

 Access to your personal information

-Under the law you have a right to access personal information we hold about you.
+Under law you have a right to access personal information we hold about you.
 Please contact our Practice Manager for more information on our Access to Medical Records Policy.

 We ask that you put your request in writing.
-A fee for the retrieval and copying of your medical record will apply.
-Charged in accordance with the schedule of fees specified in the Health Records Regulations 2008 (Vic), plus GST.
+A fee for the retrieval and copying of your medical record will apply, charged in accordance with the schedule of fees specified in the Health Records Regulations 2008 (Vic), plus GST.
 This fee is not redeemable through Medicare.

-Amendment of your personal information:
+Amendment of your personal information